-When most people think of the military conflicts the United States has been involved in they tend to think of the big wars like World War II, Vietnam and the War on Terror.
+When most people think of the military conflicts the United States has been involved in they tend to think of the big wars such as World War I, WWII and Vietnam.
 Yet the U.S. has been involved in dozens of smaller interventions and conflicts around the world in the course of its 235-year history.
 These operations have helped shape U.S. domestic politics as well as its foreign policy.
 While not an imperial power in the tradition of its European cousins, from its inception the U.S. has sometimes found it necessary to insert itself into the affairs of sovereign governments to protect its economic, diplomatic and security interests.

 5. The Sumatran Expeditions

 Sumatra is the largest of thousands of islands that make up the Indonesian archipelago.
 Home of the Spice Islands that provided valuable commodities like nutmeg, Indonesia played an integral role in 18th and 19th century trade.
 The United States launched what became known as the First Sumatran Expedition in 1831 in retaliation after Sumatran villagers murdered the crew of the American merchant ship Friendship.
 The frigate USS Potomac easily defeated the local raja’s, or king’s, forces at the 1832 Battle of Quallah Battoo.
 American merchant crews enjoyed six years of safe passage in the area until an American trading ship, the Eclipse, visited Sumatra in 1838.
 After pirates there massacred the crew, word reached two U.S. Navy ships that already happened to be on a voyage in Asia.
 The two heavily armed frigates reached Sumatra a few weeks later, and caused such destruction and mayhem in two engagements that the Malays promised to never again touch another American ship.

 4. Korean Expedition